 Students responded to the prompt bringing their prior knowledge and experience into their writing.
-Teachers who took part in the marking session noted that many students were adept at listing the pros and cons related to the issue and responded in a realistic manner.
-They also noted that students who chose one position tended to present a stronger argument in their writing.
+Teachers who took part in the marking session noted that many students were adept at listing the pros and cons related to the issue and added background knowledge to the content of the writing.
+They also noted that generally, the writing demonstrated clear introductions and ideas and details that were relevant and supported the responses, which tended to strengthen the writing.